 Management Board believes that court settlement provisions are sufficient at the reporting date.
 The Bank conducts an individual assessment of all legal disputes against the Bank.
 The initial assessment is carried out by the Department of Legal Affairs of the Bank, and the final decision on the risk group and the amount of the provision is made by the Management Board

-At 31 December 2021 a total of 4 court proceedings against the Bank were conducted.
+At 31 December 2022 a total of 4 court proceedings against the Bank were conducted-

-In the 2 civil cases there is a first-instance verdict issued in favor of the Bank.
+In 1 civil case there is a first-instance verdict issued in favor of the Bank.